jediracer/surfs_up/README.md

 # surfs_up

 ## Project Overview
-- To perform weather analysis using the provided SQLite database to determine if a surf and ice cream shop is a sustainable business year-round.
+- To perform weather analysis using the provided SQLite database to determine if a surf and ice cream shop is a sustainable business year-round in Oahu .
 ## Resources
 - Data Sources:
 	- hawaii.sqlite